-Richard Drouin, age 76, is counsel at McCarthy Tétrault, a Canadian law firm.
-Until December 2006, he was chairman of Abitibi Consolidated, the world's largest newsprint manufacturer.
+Richard Drouin, age 78, is counsel at McCarthy Tétrault LLP, a Canadian law firm.
 Mr. Drouin was the chairman and chief executive officer of Hydro-Quebec, a public electric utility based in Canada, from April 1988 to September 1995.
-He is a director of Gesca and President's Choice Bank, chairman of the board of Stonebridge Financial and chairman of the Board of Trustees of the North American Electric Reliability Corporation.
+He is chairman of the board of Stonebridge Financial.
+He is a director of the British Airport Authority in London, Gesca Limitée in Montreal, and President's Choice Bank in Toronto.
+He is also chairman of the board of the World Energy Congress to be held in Montreal in September 2010.
+He is Honorary Consul for Great Britain in Quebec.
+We believe Mr. Drouin's qualifications to sit on our Board include his experience serving as a director for other public and private companies and his extensive legal skill and expertise developed as counsel to public and private companies over the past 35 years.
 Mr. Drouin has been a director of American Superconductor since 1996.

-David R. Oliver, Jr., age 66, has been executive vice president of European Aeronautic Defense and Space Company North America (EADS NA) since January 2008.
-Mr. Oliver served as chief operating officer of the defense division of EADS NA for most of the four years preceding January 2008 except when he was running the EADS portion of the capture effort for the Air Force Tanker program (one of the largest Defense programs ever completed).
+David R. Oliver, Jr., age 68, has been executive vice president and chief operating officer, European Aeronautic Defense and Space Company North America (EADS NA), a large European aerospace corporation, since January 2008.
+Mr. Oliver served as chief executive officer of the defense division of EADS NA for most of the four years preceding January 2008 except when he was running the EADS portion of the capture effort for the Air Force Tanker program (one of the largest Defense programs ever competed).
 Before joining EADS NA, Mr. Oliver was stationed in Baghdad as Director of Management and Budget for the Coalition Forces.
 Prior to that, he served as the United States' Principal Deputy Under Secretary of Defense for Acquisition and Technology.
 Mr. Oliver also previously held management positions at both Westinghouse Electric and Northrop Grumman.
 In the Navy, he commanded both diesel and nuclear submarines as well as two submarine groups in the Cold War.
 His last Navy appointment was as Principal Deputy to the Assistant Secretary of the Navy for Research, Development and Acquisition.
 Rear Admiral (retired) Oliver's military decorations include the Defense and Navy Distinguished Service Medals as well as six awards of the Legion of Merit.
+Mr. Oliver is a director of EADS NA, which is a publicly traded entity, and Pittsburgh Electric Engineering Company, which is a privately held entity.
+We believe Mr. Oliver's qualifications to sit on our Board include his extensive leadership, management and budgeting experience gained while serving as a senior officer in the United States Navy.
 Mr. Oliver has been a director of American Superconductor since September 2006.

-John B. Vander Sande, age 64, co-founded American Superconductor.
-He is the Cecil and Ida Green Distinguished Professor of Material Science, emeritus, at MIT specializing in the microstructure of materials and was associate dean and acting dean of engineering at MIT from 1992 to 1999.
-He was founding executive director of the Cambridge-MIT Institute from 1999 to January 2003.
+John B. Vander Sande, age 66, co-founded American Superconductor, but has never had day-to-day operational responsibilities at our company.
+He is presently acting Provost at Reykjavik University, Iceland.
+Dr. Vander Sande is the Cecil and Ida Green Distinguished Professor, Department of Materials Science and Engineering, emeritus, at the Massachusetts Institute of Technology (MIT), specializing in the microstructure of materials.
+He was Associate Dean and Acting Dean of Engineering at MIT from 1992 to 1999 and was founding Executive Director of the Cambridge (England)-MIT Institute from 1999 to January 2003.
+We believe Dr. Vander Sande's qualifications to sit on our Board include his extensive knowledge of materials, the power technologies industry and his long-time tenure as a professor and administrator at a leading research university.
 Dr. Vander Sande has been a director of American Superconductor since 1990.